 Stephen Terrace and Ninth Avenue Pedestrian/Cyclist Improvements

-The Department for Infrastructure and Transport (the Department), in collaboration with the City of Norwood Payneham & St Peters, is proposing to improve safety for pedestrians and cyclists through the installation of bicycle and pedestrian crossing points on Stephen Terrace, St Peters.
+The Department for Infrastructure and Transport (the Department), in collaboration with the City of Norwood Payneham and St Peters, is proposing to improve safety for pedestrians and cyclists through the installation of bicycle and pedestrian crossing points on Stephen Terrace, St Peters.

 The proposed project aligns with the Council’s City-Wide Cycling Plan (December 2013) and links with the Council’s Ninth Avenue streetscape improvements completed in 2018.

 The project will provide safe crossing points for pedestrians and cyclists on Ninth Avenue to cross Stephen Terrace by the removal of the: